BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

 <br />

-On the flip side, when we started looking more closely at our Webpack compilation times, the limits of Babel became obvious.
-A quick analysis showed that `babel-loader` alone accounted for roughly **50% of the total build time**.
+On the flip side, when we started looking more closely at our bundler, Webpack, compilation times, the limits of Babel became obvious.
+A quick analysis showed that `babel-loader` alone accounted for roughly **50% of the total build time** (around 35 seconds out of a 1-minute build).
 In other words, even if everything else were optimized, transpilation would still remain our main bottleneck.

 > ℹ️ In a Webpack-based setup, **most of the transpilation work happens inside loaders**.
 Webpack itself is responsible for building the dependency graph, but every file then goes through one or more loaders to be transformed before being bundled.

 In our case, babel-loader sits on the hot path of the build: every JavaScript file passes through it (at the time of writing this article, we have almost **5,000** JavaScript/TypeScript files in our project).
 This makes it one of the most impactful pieces of the pipeline in terms of performance.
 Optimizing this step, or replacing it with a faster alternative, is where the biggest gains can be achieved.

 The long build time has a lot of implications: it is more costly in CI time, but above all, it translates to longer start times for our local development servers, which was starting to become a huge pain point as the application grew more and more with start times upwards of a minute.
+Since builds happen constantly—every time a developer starts their local environment, on every CI pipeline run, and during deployments—even small improvements compound into significant time savings across the entire team and infrastructure.

 We were faced with a trade-off: continue benefiting from Babel’s massive ecosystem, or look for something significantly faster to improve compilation speed.
 Since our goal was clear: a better DX and higher performance, the question naturally arose.